-The WUI Phase Two Demonstration, planned for June 2023, will underscore the urgency for expanding integrations with the FEMA IPAWS system to enhance alerting capabilities.
-By showing how unattended sensors in the field can be used as alert originators, this demo could revolutionize the way communities plan and respond to emergencies.
+The WUI Phase Two Demonstration, was conducted on June 27, 2023, in Stafford, VA.
+The demonstration underscored the urgency for expanding integrations with the FEMA IPAWS system to enhance alerting capabilities.
+By showing how unattended sensors in the field can be used as alert originators, this demo emphasized the way communities plan and respond to emergencies.

 During the WUI Phase Two Demonstration, DHS S&T and FEMA IPAWS showcased the enhanced technical readiness and maturity of current capabilities, as well as incorporate additional capabilities.
 Those capabilities include enhancements to existing technology, approaching challenges from a different angle, using unattended sensor networks, and bringing Spanish translations to the infotainment system.
 Overall, the WUI Phase Two Demonstration is a commitment to the goal shared by DHS S&T and FEMA IPAWS to continue to work collaboratively to mitigate risks that pose an economic and environmental threat to the country.

 - Feature Article: S&T Tests Next Generation Flood and Wildfire Alerting Technology

 - Technologically Speaking: Without Question, This Technology Will Save Lives